Cowboys come alive in second half, run away from Giants in NFC East showdown

 Jones' TD pass to Richie James in the final seconds was too late for the Giants to take advantage of a 2-0 takeaway edge in the second Thanksgiving meeting out of 122 overall in the storied rivalry.

+The Dallas quarterback's winning streak against the Giants started after he lost to them twice when the Cowboys went 13-3 his rookie year in 2016.

-CeeDee Lamb had six catches for 106 yards and set up three Dallas touchdowns, starting with a 25-yard catch before Elliott's 6-yard run.
+Lamb, who had six catches for 106 yards, had a 25-yard grab over the middle before Elliott's 6-yard scoring run on the first play of the second quarter.

-Lamb's one-handed grab for 15 yards came before Schultz's second TD.
+The first one-handed grab by Lamb was a 15-yarder before Schultz's second TD.
 A 23-yarder put Dallas at the 2, and Lamb thought he made another one-handed catch in the back of the end zone.

-Mike McCarthy challenged the ruling that the toe-tapping catch was out of bounds.
-It was upheld on review, despite the Cowboys being so confident they sent the PAT unit out after seeing the replay.
+Mike McCarthy challenged the ruling that the toe-tapper was out of bounds.
+Referee Scott Novak was quite specific in upholding the call, saying a heel touched the back line before the second foot got down.

-The Dallas offense came back out with all four tight ends, and Hendershot took a handoff on a sweep left for the easy 2-yard score.

-The rookie waved Schultz, fellow rookie Jake Ferguson and Sean McKeon into the red kettle, holding the ball with both hands while they popped up.
-Ferguson got tapped on the helmet.
+The Cowboys were so confident about it being overturned, they had their PAT unit on the field after seeing the replay.

 Elliott had a season-high 92 yards rushing, and the Cowboys overcame two interceptions from Prescott, who threw for 261 yards.